 Step 4: Promote Your Coupon to Draw In Customers

-As an alternative, consider ‘influencers’.
-They are social media or other platform users who promote products to their followers.
-Deals with influencers can help you promote your products to people who might otherwise not have heard about your brand.
+You can also consider ‘influencers’.
+They are popular social media users who promote products to their followers.
+Working with influencers can help you promote your products to people who might otherwise not have heard about your brand.

 How to Use Coupons Effectively to Benefit Your Business